hunterjackson/docs/source/kudu.rst

     'storage_handler'='com.cloudera.kudu.hive.KuduStorageHandler')
     exit;

-.. note:: The sink will fail to start if the tables matching the topics do not already exist.
+.. note:: The sink will fail to start if the tables matching the topics do not already exist and the sink is not in auto create mode.

 Sink Connector Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Next we start the connector in standalone mode.
-This useful for testing and one of jobs, usually you'd run in distributed
-mode to get fault tolerance and better performance.

-Before we can start the connector we need to setup it's configuration.
-In standalone mode this is done by creating a
-properties file and passing this to the connector at startup.
-In distributed mode you can post in the configuration as
-json to the Connectors HTTP endpoint.
-Each connector exposes a rest endpoint for stopping, starting and updating the
-configuration.

-Since we are in standalone mode we'll create a file called ``kudu-sink.properties`` with the contents below:
+Create a file called ``kudu-sink.properties`` with the contents below:

 .. sourcecode:: bash